CultClassik/webssh-docker-wetty/README.md

 ## Usage

-docker run -d cultclassik/webssh-wetty --sshhost myhost.mydomain.net --sshport 8022
+docker run -d cultclassik/webssh-wetty -h myhost.mydomain.net -p 8022 -u myusername -x myuserpassword

 Please put this container behind a reverse proxy that's using an SSL cert for the safety of your network :)